If you do not have time for the details, here are our top picks for entry level mountain bike:

 - Hardtail: As the name implies, a hardtail mountain bike has suspension in the front and none in the back.
 The front suspension helps absorb the impact the front wheel experiences on the trails.
 The front suspension on many hardtails can be locked to convert the bike into a rigid one.

 - Full Suspension: A fully suspended mountain bike has a front fork and rear shock to absorb the impacts of the trail or obstacle course.
+Find here more about La Jolla Car Detail.
 This reduces vibration and other impacts on the rider, which makes the ride more enjoyable and comfortable.
 Most bikes can lock the rear suspension when riders want a better power transfer for better climbing.

 Mountain Bike Wheel Size